EAAMO/conference2024/content/social_hackathon/_index.md

 ## News

 - Deadline for submission of your project is **October 2nd, 2024** (Anywhere on Earth).
 Submit your project [here](https://docs.google.com/forms/d/e/1FAIpQLSdBheuBHIZdHUgx_Fk_lPvx5QhA4wWFqTFmbLzc6xETdB_s4w/viewform?usp=sf_link).
-- Winners will be annouced by **October 4th, 2024** by the end of the day.
+- Winners will be announced by **October 4th, 2024** by the end of the day.

 ## Social Hackathon